 The trick to making the best meatballs lies in how you mix them.
 All of the ingredients except the meat should be thoroughly combined before you add the meat.
 Add the meat at the very end and mix gently with your hands.
 This ensures that the meat is not overworked so the meatballs are tender.

-1. Combine wild rice with 1/2 cup water in small saucepan.
-Bring to a simmer, then cover and simmer on low heat for 30-35 minutes until rice is almost tender.
-Set aside.
+Bring to a simmer, then cover and simmer on low heat for 30 to 35 minutes until rice is almost tender.

-3. In small saucepan heat olive oil over medium heat; add onion and garlic and sauté until tender, about 5-7 minutes.
+In a small saucepan heat olive oil over medium heat; add onion and garlic and sauté until tender, about 5 to 7 minutes.

 Add ground beef, broken into chunks, and work gently but thoroughly with your hands to combine.

-5. Form into meatballs about 1" in diameter and place on a broiler pan.
+Form into meatballs about 1 inch in diameter and place on a broiler pan.

 Bake in preheated oven for 25 to 30 minutes until meatballs are no longer pink in center.